A 5-Step Guide to Sustainable Business Travel

 National rail

-Begin by assembling and consulting a team of internal stakeholders from key business units such as procurement, sustainability, finance, marketing, and sales.
+With your data insights in hand, you should assemble and consult a team of internal stakeholders from key business units such as travel, procurement, sustainability, finance, marketing, and sales.
 Gain a solid understanding of what drives them to opt for travel over virtual communication.
-With their input, define specific attributes of essential business travel.
-Then, figure out how you can reap the benefits of in-person interactions while reducing greenhouse gas (GHG) emissions.
+With the input of your stakeholders, define specific attributes of purposeful business travel for your company.
+Then, you can update the policy and program guidance across your online booking tools to ensure recommendations are available at the point of sale.
+This is where decisions are being made by traveling employees.

 Enable responsible choices with technology.

 Your employees will help you reduce travel emissions so long as you provide a seamless process.
-Here are a few ways to optimize your online booking tool to reduce emissions.
+Using trusted AI, you can make it easy for your employees to make greener choices.
+Here are a few ways to optimize your booking tool with AI:

 Step 3: Measure emissions and track progress to stay accountable.

 Anytime you want to change any outcome, you first need to know your metrics.
 Then you need to track progress to stay accountable for the impact these choices have on the environment.
-Using carbon accounting and a dashboard that visualizes your carbon emissions footprint, you can better understand the impact your efforts have had on the environment and your organization’s sustainability goals.
+Using carbon accounting and a dashboard that visualizes your carbon emissions footprint, you can better understand the impact of your efforts — such as sustainable travel policies and nudges across your online booking tool — have had on the environment and your organization’s sustainability goals.

 “Being able to visualize data and show it to key decision makers — that's what enables change to happen.
 Having visibility into our carbon emissions has been a game changer.”